Why doesn’t everyone like to exercise?

-It is always interesting to see the genetic pathways that are involved in a topic.
+It is always interesting to see the genetic pathways involved in a topic.
 If you would rather sit on the couch and play video games rather than working out at the gym, perhaps you can blame your dopamine receptors.
 And if you don’t work out hard because it hurts, well – blame your GABA or cannabinoid receptors.

 Perhaps understanding the reason why you don’t want to exercise will motivate you to get beyond that and start working out more :-)